 These are just a few of the many benefits that challenges provide.
 As you make your way through this toolkit, you'll start getting your own ideas about how challenges can best serve your organization and how to tailor them to your needs.

-Challenge Phases breaks down the execution process into five sequential stages: Prepare, Develop, Conduct, Award, and Transition.
-This is a step-by-step guide to everything you have to do as a challenge manager to deliver a successful challenge, from Get to Know Challenges to Share Best Practices and Results.
+Stages.
+Challenges can be broken down into five sequential stages: preparation, development, conduct, award, and transition.
+This is a step-by-step guide to everything you have to do as a challenge manager to deliver a successful challenge, from getting to know challenges to sharing best practices and results.
 If you're unsure of exactly what the end-to-end challenge process entails, this is where to start.

-Challenge Types identifies the seven types of challenges you can run: Ideas, Design, Software, Technology, Entrepreneurship, Scientific, and Analytics.
+Types.
+Challenges can generally be categorized into one of these seven types: ideas, design, software, technology, entrepreneurship, scientific, and analytics.
 These types are broadly defined as the types of activities or outcomes that will be worked on or produced in your challenge.
 Your challenge may fit into two or more of these categories, or it may not fit perfectly into any of them – that's ok!
 If you have a challenge idea and want to learn more about type-specific considerations, this is a good place to start.

-Case Studies highlight the best challenges to come out of the federal government.
+Case Studies.
+This resource collection highlights the best challenges to come out of the federal government.
 These contain the most innovative ideas and best examples of what challenges can accomplish.
 If you're unsure about what challenges look like in practice, or what kinds of outcomes they lead to, the case studies will help open your thinking to the many possibilities that challenges enable.